What is shared ownership?

 Each housing association will have different rules, but you'll generally have to buy a 10% share as a minimum when staircasing.
 If you want to buy a share of more than 10%, that's usually fine provided it's in 5% increments (eg 15%, 20%, 25% and so on).

 Many housing associations will only let you staircase up to three times.
-Some will only let you staircase a third and final time if you intend to buy the entire remaining share of the property, taking your ownership up to 100% and effectively buying the housing association out.
+Some will only let you staircase a third and final time if you intend to buy the entire remaining share of the property, taking your ownership up to 100%.

 Selling a shared ownership property

 You can sell your shared ownership property at any time, but the housing association has the right to try to find a buyer before you put it on the open market.

 The amount of cash you and the housing association will get from the sale will depend on the market value of the property at the time.

 Shared ownership can be a great way of getting onto the property ladder, but it's not the ideal solution for everyone.
 Here are some of the pros and cons:

 - It can enable you to get onto the property ladder more quickly than you might if you wanted to buy a home outright